 Active in Wilmington, Del.

-Collection Summary: An interview of Frank Schoonover conducted 1966 Apr.
-6, by Richard Doud, for the Archives of American Art.
-Schoonover speaks of his first meeting with Howard Pyle; studying under Pyle at Drexel Institute and at Pyle's own school; Pyle's work for HARPER'S; working for HARPER'S himself as an illustrator; Pyle's contribution to illustration; and meeting Maxfield Parrish.
+Collection Summary: An interview of Frank Schoonover conducted 1966 April 6, by Richard Doud, for the Archives of American Art.
+Schoonover speaks of his first meeting with Howard Pyle; studying under Pyle at Drexel Institute and at Pyle's own school; Pyle's work for "Harper's"; working for "Harper's" himself as an illustrator; Pyle's contribution to illustration; and meeting Maxfield Parrish.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.